 Kızıl and the others were taken into custody on charges of violating Turkey’s Law No. 2911 on Demonstrations and Protest Marches.
-However, when he was referred to the prosecutor’s office and later to the court on April 21, 2017, Kızıl was imprisoned on charges of “insulting the president.”
-Six others were put under arrest by court order, while the other protesters and journalist Deveci were released on judicial control terms.
+However, when he was referred to the prosecutor’s office and later to the court on 21 April 2017, Kızıl was jailed pending trial on the charge of “insulting the president.”
+Six others were jailed by court order while the other protesters and journalist Deveci were released under judicial control measures.

-The indictment prepared into Kızıl accused him of “insulting the president” in his social media posts as well as violating the Demonstrations and Protest Marches Law.
-The prosecutor demanded between two years and six months to seven years for the journalist.
+The indictment against Kızıl accused him of “insulting the president” on social media as well as "violating the Law on Demonstrations and Protest Marches."
+The prosecutor demanded between two years and six months to seven years of imprisonment for Kızıl.

-Kızıl appeared before a court for the first time on July 10, 2017 at the İzmir 33rd Criminal Court of First Instance.
-In his defense statement, Kızıl said he was following the April 17 protest as a journalist.
+Kızıl appeared before the Izmir 33rd Criminal Court of First Instance on 10 July 2017 for the first courtroom hearing of his trial.
+In his defense statement, Kızıl said he was following the 17 April protest as a journalist.
 He also noted that his tweets that were said to be insulting the president fell under the scope of freedom of speech, adding that none of them contained calls to violence or hate speech.

-The judges ruled to release Kızıl and the remaining six protesters in pretrial detention under judicial control measures and adjourned the trial to October 16, 2017.
+The court ruled to release Kızıl and the remaining six protesters from pre-trial detention under judicial control measures and adjourned the trial until 16 October 2017.

-At the second hearing on October 16, the court accepted President Recep Tayyip Erdoğan's application to become an intervening party in the case, and adjourned the trial to January 15, 2018.
+At the second hearing on 16 October, the court accepted President Recep Tayyip Erdoğan's motion to become an intervening party in the case, and adjourned the trial until 15 January 2018.

-The latest hearing of the trial was held on April 16, when the İzmir 33rd Criminal Court of First Instance set June 4, 2018, as the date of the next hearing.
+Kızıl and his co-defendants' trial resumed on 16 April 2018.
+The Izmir 33rd Criminal Court of First Instance set 4 June 2018 as the date for the next hearing.